Fleet Vehicle PolicyThe Driver Authorization process has changed effective August 21, 2008, please see instructions below.

 - Less than two years driving experience

 You can check online whether you or someone you supervise is an authorized driver.
 Use the Authorization Verification link to access the verification web page.
 Enter the driver's first and last name or email address and submit.
 The process will then search the database for an exact match.
 If it finds an exact match, a message will be displayed that this person is authorized to drive.
 If it doesn't find an exact match, it will ask you to check your spelling and re-submit.
-If you have problems verifying if someone is able to drive, please contact Sharon Dimmer.
+If you have problems verifying if someone is able to drive, please contact Christopher Paquet.

 Campus Contacts for vehicle use issues: